jovotech/jovo-framework/platforms/platform-instagram/README.md

 Options include:

+- `pageAccessToken`: The access token to your page generated in the Facebook Developer portal.
+See [deployment](#deployment) for more information.
+- `verifyToken`: A string to add to the Facebook developer portal to verify server requests.
+See [deployment](#deployment) for more information.
 - `plugins`: For example, you need to add an [NLU integration](#nlu-integration) here.
 - `session`: Session specific config.
 Take a look at [session data](#session-data) for more information.